 Each day, a review game idea is given at the end of the lesson.
-They will all be a big hit with this age group and are a great way to end the day and cement the daily info into the kids' minds.
+They will all be a hit and are a great way to cement the lesson into the kids' minds.
 Try to end with a quick round, or use first thing the next day as a quick review.